 Why have a Trust Deed?

 If you’ve bought a tenancy in common, we recommend you have a Trust Deed or a Declaration of Trust.
-This is a legal document which does two things:
+This is a legal document that does two things:

 - firstly it spells out who owns what percentage share of the equity, and

-- secondly it can be used to spell out a mechanism for one party buying the other one out.
+- secondly, it can be used to spell out a mechanism for one party to buy the other one out.
 So if one wants to sell, then rather than putting the property automatically on the open market, they agree to offer it to the other party first.